youhannasabry/covid-tracker/README.md

 ### `env.json`

-You will need to create an env.json file in the server/config directory, you can replicate the env.example.json and rename it to run the project right away
+You will need to create an env.json file in the server/config directory.
+You can replicate the env.example.json and rename it to run the project right away.